 |4634||Remote interactive login||log-security||Microsoft-Windows-Eventlog|

 Monitoring Windows events log monitoring for suspicious activity will now help your MSP identify compromises that occur and reduces the dwell time with immediate notification.
 Although Windows generates a tedious volume of logging, the RocketApp-Event Log Monitor is designed to eliminate the noise and specifically focus on security events that are relevant for most SMB customers.
-Additionally, attacks impacting the windows system, you will now have an evidence trail providing answers when an incident does happen.
+Alternatively, the RocketApp-Threat Hunting now supports the detection of Windows events.
+Now you can have an evidence trail providing answers when an incident does occur on the windows system.